Strategies for Inclusive Faculty/Staff Recruitment & Hiring

 Before the Search

-The following strategies are recommended for academic unit and committee chairs prior to beginning a search:
+The following strategies are recommended for academic/departmental unit and committee chairs prior to beginning a search:

 Attendance at professional conference, particularly affinity-based conferences, allows current colleagues to communicate that search(es) may be forthcoming.
-Faculty attending conferences are encouraged to reach out to promising scholars from underrepresented groups.
+Faculty/staff attending conferences are encouraged to reach out to promising scholars from underrepresented groups.
+Building relationships can also mean connecting with departments at other institutions that have promising scholars.

 - Departments are encouraged to followup with promising scholars from underrepresented groups that are identified at professional conferences in order to maintain ongoing relationships.